- Find meetings near you

 Hungry

-How Food and Nutrition Can Prevent Relapse
+How Food and Nutrition Can Manage Relapse Symptoms

-Nutrition is essential in healing the mind and body.
-Research shows that many individuals recovering from substance use disorders have nutritional deficiencies.
-Because substance use sends intense signals to the reward centers of the brain, in recovery your brain may signal cravings for alcohol when your body actually needs food.
-2 Give yourself the time and mental space to determine if you are hungry.
+Because substance use sends intense signals to the reward centers of the brain, in recovery, your brain may signal cravings for alcohol when your body actually needs food.
+Give yourself the time and mental space to determine if you are hungry.

 In addition to the potential for mixed signals, you may feel more intense urges related to alcohol withdrawal if you have not eaten recently and your body needs certain nutrients that support chemical balance in the brain.
-Therefore, it’s essential to listen to your body to figure out if you are hungry and need to eat and provide nutrition to your body.2

 You can restore equilibrium by eating healthy foods rich in vitamins and minerals that reduce the urge to use alcohol.
-Specific nutrients that your body may need to reduce relapse symptoms include folate, vitamin A, thiamine, and vitamin B6.3
+Specific nutrients that your body may need to reduce relapse symptoms include folate, vitamin A, thiamine, and vitamin B6.

 How Meeting Emotional Needs Can Prevent Relapse

 Peer support from other people with alcohol addiction can make you feel a sense of belonging, hope, respect, and empowerment.
-Working with peers in recovery also gives you a chance to give back to others and your community, both of which can satisfy emotional hunger and prevent a relapse.5
+Working with peers in recovery also gives you a chance to give back to others and your community, both of which can satisfy emotional hunger and prevent a relapse.

 Angry

-According to AA, anger increases your risk of relapse.
-Your anger may directed at anything—including the circumstances that led to your addiction, the requirements of your treatment plan, or even yourself—or can even seem like it is not directed at anything specific.
-Anger is a natural emotion and a natural part of addiction recovery, but if you do not take the time to work on how you handle it, anger may contribute to impulsive, spiteful, or vindictive behaviors that could include using alcohol.
-6
+Anger is a natural emotion and a natural part of addiction recovery, but if you do not take the time to work on how you handle it, it can contribute to impulsive, spiteful, or vindictive behaviors that could include using alcohol.

 The key to avoiding relapse or other negative behaviors is stopping and understanding your anger before you react.
 By pausing first, you can discover the correct way to respond.
-7

 - Hostility